suryapratapsinghsuryavanshi/alerts-in-cli/README.md

 # Alerts-In-CLI

-This module helps yout to manage your alerts in your CLI.
-And the also care about your alerts are show any of the platform like Windows, Linux or Mac.
+This module helps you to manage your colorful alerts in Terminal.
+And they also care about the alerts are shown on any of the platforms like Windows, Linux, or Mac also.

+It throws the message without blocking any other process so you can use it anywhere.

 ## Installation
 ```bash